 Further information for landlords and tenants to help them prepare for the move to direct payments and what protections and safeguards are in place is available on the Gov.uk website.

-If you live in Supported Exempt/Specified Accommodation, as well as claiming Universal Credit you will need to claim Housing Benefit for help with your rent as you will not be entitled to claim the housing element of Universal Credit.
+If you live in Supported Exempt/Specified Accommodation, you will need to claim Housing Benefit, as well as claiming Universal Credit, as you will not be entitled to claim the housing element within your Universal Credit award.

 Universal Credit will be paid monthly in arrears to one person in the household.